TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    :type: text
    :Default: ''

-   Combined folder identifier of the directory where TYPO3 backend-groups have their home-dirs.
+   Combined folder identifier of the directory where TYPO3 backend groups have their home-dirs.
 A combined folder identifier looks like this:
    :php:`[storageUid]:[folderIdentifier]`.
 For example :php:`2:groups/`.
    A home for backend group 1 would be: :php:`2:groups/1/`.
 Ending slash required!